 Triceps and elbows work together to stabilize movement in overhead positions such as the overhead squat (OH squat).
 A great way to help develop the triceps, wrists, and shoulders for such workouts is adding dips.

-Performing dip exercises builds the tricep muscle, which makes up more than half of the arm.
+Performing dip exercises builds the triceps muscle, which makes up more than half of the arm.
 The more defined your triceps get, the bigger the arms.
 If you’re seriously looking to build your arms, focus on dip exercises regularly.

-The first exercise that should be on everyone’s list for building a bigger back is weighted chin-ups.
+The first exercise that should be on everyone’s list for building muscle and a bigger back is weighted chin-ups.
 The second, and as equally important, is pull-ups.
 Using a dip belt and adding an adequate amount of weight gradually will guarantee a stronger and more defined back.

 We’ve talked about doing dips and the proper form, but it’s worth mentioning once again due to the sheer benefits of a good weighted dip workout.
-Not only can you work your triceps, but doing weighted dips also does a number on your chest and shoulders.
+Not only can you work your triceps, but doing weighted dips also does a number on your shoulders and chest.
 Dips are generally easier on the joints since the hands are in a fixed position, making the body propel and do the work.

 Some may have overlooked or forgotten but doing the hip belt squat is anything but forgettable.
 It’s not meant to be a replacement for a traditional barbell squat, but it is effective to do if you’re avoiding using any part of the upper body (due to an injury or strain, for example).
 Remember that this exercise will mainly focus on your quads.